-In circumstances where behaviour needs to be dealt with immediately, such as the safety of staff and children are compromised, a supervising adult may shorten the procedure, either skipping one or more steps, and if necessary, a child may receive a debit after a single incident.
+In circumstances where behaviour needs to be dealt with immediately, such as the safety of staff and children are compromised, a supervising adult may shorten the procedure, either skipping one or more steps.

 In very exceptional circumstances, for example, if other children or adults could potentially be hurt, it may be necessary to respond differently, and outside of the stepped procedure.
 To best safeguard all children (including the child whose behaviour is potentially unsafe), it may be necessary to refer to other safeguarding and disciplinary policies.